weareleaf/handbook/the-frontend-handbook.md

 ### Pug

-We need additional firepower, Pug (formerly Jade) is our go-to HTML preprocessor.
+We need additional firepower, [Pug][1] (formerly Jade) is our go-to HTML preprocessor.
 It's JavaScript based template engine which not only removed markup redundancies, but offers-up a whole bunch of functionality, including conditionals, mixins, and includes.

 ### General principles
 Explain.